 - Improved stress management

 Check Psychology Today’s directory of therapists for a professional near you.

 *This example is a fictional character and is not based on any real individuals but does represent struggles common to many.

-About the Authors: Mary FitzGerald, LCSW-C . is a licensed clinical social worker and psychoanalyst with a private practice in Chevy Chase, Maryland where she provides both in-office and teletherapy services.
-Ms. FitzGerald works with adults and children in individual psychotherapy and psychoanalysis.
-She also provides parenting consultation and support for married or single parents. *During COVID-19, teletherapy services only*.
+Mary FitzGerald, LCSW-C, is a licensed clinical social worker and psychoanalyst with a private practice in Chevy Chase, Maryland where she provides both in-office and teletherapy services.
+Rebecca Landau-Millin, Psy.D., is a licensed psychologist in private practice in Chevy Chase, Maryland who works with adults in individual and couples therapy, and with parents and children.

 LinkedIn Image: Makistock/Shutterstock.
 Facebook image: VH-studio/Shutterstock